simon-ritchie/apysc/docstring_markdowns/apysc/_type/array.md

 ### `extend` method docstring

 Concatenate argument array to this one.
 This interface positions the argument array's values after this array values.
 This method is similar to the concat method.
-Still, there is a difference in whether updating the same variable (extend) or returned as a different variable (concat).<hr>
+Still, there is a difference in whether updating the same variable (extend) or returning as a different variable (concat).<hr>

 **[Parameters]**